ucb-ist-drupal/ucberkeley_cas-7/README.txt

 10. Uninstalling
 10.1   Uninstalling/re-installing and preserving your Calnet users
        (Important)
+11. Upgrading to a new version of ucb_cas
-11. Configuration Details
+12. Configuration Details
-12. Launching your site (Important)
+13. Launching your site (Important)
-13. FAQ
+14. FAQ
-14. Authors
+15. Authors

 PURPOSE